mozilla/version-control-tools/docs/hgmozilla/auth.rst

    Be sure to replace ``me@mozilla.com`` with your Mozilla-registered LDAP account that is configured for SSH access to Mercurial.

+The first time you connect, you will be asked to verify the host SSH key.
+The host key fingerprints are:

+* hg.mozilla.org RSA: ``SHA256:usOyGXYDSaMWHhfvVeySzUD0yYxzmAvT+dVziygWsVQ.``

 Verify your SSH settings are working by attempting to SSH into a server.
 Your terminal output should resemble the following::